mirisu2/notes/OpenShift/README.md

 conf/haproxy.config.
 This configuration file is maintained by OpenShift.
 Any time an application is deployed, updated, or deleted, OpenShift updates this configuration and has the HAProxy process reload it.

+*OpenShift deploys SkyDNS (https://github.com/skynetservices/skydns) when the cluster is deployed and makes it available on the pod network.
+SkyDNS is a DNS service that uses etcd, the primary Kubernetes database, to store DNS records.*